huangwb8/GSClassifier.principle/docs/Quick-start.md

 ## Data

-To lower the learning cost of `GSClassifier`, we provides some test data:
+To lower the learning cost of `GSClassifier`, we provide some test data:

 ```r